 - 1.1 This statement sets out further information to support the promotion of land at Grove End Farm, Whitminster.
-The Site is a sustainable alternative (or an addition to) to development proposed at Sharpness and Wisloe in the Draft Plan. - 1.2 The Statement presents details of the emerging concept plan including indicative land uses. - 1.3 Land at Grove End Farm Whitminster is proposed for a mixed use development comprising residential and commercial/ employment uses.
+The Site is a sustainable alternative (or an addition) to development proposed at Sharpness and Wisloe in the Draft Stroud District Local Plan Review (November 2019) that was subject to public consultation in December 2019 January 2020. - 1.2 The Statement presents details of the emerging concept plan including indicative land uses. - 1.3 Land at Grove End Farm Whitminster is proposed for a mixed use development comprising residential and commercial/ employment uses.
 The objective is to deliver a sustainable, comprehensive mixed use development which links with and complements the existing settlement pattern and provides for housing, employment, social and recreational needs with access to extensive green infrastructure.
-The Site is located on the Main Movement Corridor as defined in the Stroud Sustainable Transport Strategy. - 1.4 The southern component of the Site comprises approximately 42 hectares of land.
-The southern parcel of the Site (Phase 1) has been promoted to the Council through the Call for Sites (Strategic Assessment of Land Availability (SALA) Site WH1007.

-- 1.5 An opportunity for a larger development encompassing a further 59.5 ha to the north (Phase 2) has also been identified.
-This land is available for development, and like land to the south (Phase 1) is well located in terms of its accessibility to the A38 transport corridor. - 1.6 In total, Land at Grove End Farm has the capacity to accommodate around 2,250 dwellings together with employment land, a local centre, school, playing fields, together with extensive areas of green infrastructure located to minimise landscape impacts.
-It is in the control of an experienced developer and can be brought forward in the short term delivering both jobs and new homes to help meet the Districts development requirements over the Review Plan period.
+The Site is located on the Main Movement Corridor as defined in the Stroud Sustainable Transport Strategy - 1.4 The southern component of the Site comprising approximately 42 hectares of land) has been promoted to the Council through the Call for Sites (Strategic Assessment of Land Availability (SALA) Site WHI007.
+The northern part of the site comprising some 59.5 ha was subsequently submitted to the Council to be included in the SALA and together these form SALA Site WHI014. - 1.5 In total, Land at Grove End Farm has the capacity to accommodate around 2,250 dwellings together with employment land, a local centre, two primary schools, playing fields, together with extensive areas of green infrastructure.
+It is in the control of an experienced developer and can be brought forward in the short term delivering both jobs and new homes to help meet the District's development requirements over the Review Plan period.